North Dakota state senator Doug Larsen, his wife and 2 children killed in Utah plane crash

 Doug Larsen's death was confirmed Monday in an email that Republican Senate Majority Leader David Hogue sent to his fellow senators and was obtained by The Associated Press.

-The plane crashed Sunday evening shortly after taking off from Canyonlands Airfield about 15 miles north of Moab, according to a Grand County Sheriff's Department statement posted on Facebook.
+The plane, of which Larsen was the pilot, crashed Sunday evening shortly after taking off from Canyonlands Airfield about 15 miles north of Moab, according to a Grand County Sheriff's Department statement posted on Facebook.
 The sheriff's office said all four people on board the plane were killed.

+The county's "dispatch center received a report of an isolated incident involving a single aircraft taking off from the Canyonlands Regional Airport and then crashing into the ground," the sheriff's department said in a statement later Monday.

 "Senator Doug Larsen, his wife Amy, and their two young children died in a plane crash last evening in Utah," Hogue wrote in his email.
 "They were visiting family in Scottsdale and returning home.
 They stopped to refuel in Utah."